 QMU creates graduates who can hit the ground running.

-Are there any learnings from your QMU days that you still apply in your daily work life?
+Are there any learning from your QMU days that you still apply in your daily work life?

 I think the emphasis on practical skills and applications at QMU was formative in how I approach working life.
 The support I got at QMU gave me the confidence to be a go-getter, to grab any and all opportunities.
 It also helped me to see life differently and gave me an appreciation for other perspectives.